operations-relay42/iot-producer-simulator-api/assignment/README.md

 ### Requirements

 - Written Java.
-- Use [iot-producer-simulator-api](https://github.com/operations-relay42/iot-producer-simulator-api/blob/master/assignment/problem.md#requirements) to produce events (don’t need write your own producer).
+- Use [iot-producer-simulator-api](https://github.com/operations-relay42/iot-producer-simulator-api/blob/master/assignment/problem.md#requirements) to produce events (don’t need to write your own producer).
 - Read the events from the stream and store it.
 - Provide REST **secure** endpoint(s) to query the sensor data
     - Operations: average/median/max/min